qrvey/partner-portal/docs/deployment/07-Upgrades/upgrading-with-custom-domain.md

 1. Log in to your AWS account and select the desired region.
 2. Navigate to AWS Cloudformation service.
 Click on **Create Stack**.
 If you had already created this stack (possible when you are deploying your second instance or upgrading an existing instance) then click on Update for the existing stack and select Replace current template.
 3. For the Amazon S3 URL paste the URL for the version you want to deploy/upgrade.
 To support multiple deployment the URL should have “-Advanced” in it.
-You can get the latest version of the template from the Qrvey support team or from the [partner portal](../../release-notes/upgrade-notes.md).
+You can get the latest version of the template from the Qrvey support team or [new release upgrade link](../../release-notes/release-and-upgrade-notes.md).
 For example, for [*MultipleDeployments*] you would use the [advanced URL template](https://qrvey-autodeployapp.s3.amazonaws.com/deploy/v8/autodeployappCloudformation-enterprise-8.4-Advanced-luxaf.json) but for standard deployment (1 instance per region), you would use the [standard URL](https://qrvey-autodeployapp.s3.amazonaws.com/deploy/v8/autodeployappCloudformation-enterprise-8.4-wnzhm.json).
 4. Under **Stack Details**, fill in any stack name and the following parameters:

    a.
 AllowDelete - set this to False unless you plan to delete this instance.
 Please note that deleting an instance will remove all the data and metadata stored in that instance and it cannot be recovered once the instance is removed.